cozodb/cozo/docs/source/aggregations.rst

 ==============

-Aggregations in Cozo can be thought of as a function that acts on a string of values and produces a single value (the aggregate).
-Due to Datalog semantics, the stream is never empty.
+Aggregations in Cozo can be thought of as a function that acts on a stream of values and produces a single value (the aggregate).

-There are two kinds of aggregations in Cozo, *ordinary aggregations* and *meet aggregations*.
-They are implemented differently in Cozo, with meet aggregations generally faster and more powerful (e.g. only meet aggregations can be recursive).
+There are two kinds of aggregations in Cozo, *ordinary aggregations* and *semi-lattice aggregations*.
+They are implemented differently in Cozo, with semi-lattice aggregations generally faster and more powerful (only the latter can be used recursively).

-The power of meet aggregations derive from the additional properties they satisfy by forming a `semilattice <https://en.wikipedia.org/wiki/Semilattice>`_:
+The power of semi-lattice aggregations derive from the additional properties they satisfy: a `semilattice <https://en.wikipedia.org/wiki/Semilattice>`_:

     idempotency
         the aggregate of a single value ``a`` is ``a`` itself,